• Skip to primary navigation

 So how does a modest research finding get distorted into a media frenzy and fuel the marketing of hundreds of baby Mozart CDs?
 The original researcher was honest about reporting the findings in an academic journal.
 He did not exaggerate the results.
 It was simply a matter of the media taking a modest finding and running with it.
 Apparently, the study’s author was misquoted several times and before you know it, “The Mozart Effect” was born.

 Besides being an interesting case itself, this situation is a perfect example of how research often gets misinterpreted in the media.
-We, as humans, and especially the media, love sound bites.
+We, as humans, love sound bites.
 We love it when stories are easy, clear-cut, black-and-white.
 We love it when something as simple as music seems to be the parenting remedy that will ensure that our children are intelligent.
 Unfortunately, child development research is rarely clear-cut or black-and-white.
 There are usually shades of grey and nuances to the findings that make them complicated and sometimes difficult to understand.

 Related reading: Classic Baby Books that Boost Brain Development

-After all, we are studying human behavior and we humans (especially children) are notoriously difficult to study, even using the best scientific methods we have.
+We are studying human behavior and we humans (especially children) are notoriously difficult to study, even using the best scientific methods we have.
 Some reporters simply don’t take the time or don’t have the skill to understand these complexities.

 This post contains affiliate links.
 Purchasing through these links helps support this blog at no added cost to you.